Shu343/Nanda/README.md

 ## setup on heroku
 fork Nanda
-create new app in heroku then<br> connect your github responsbilty and dono fill all var of config
+create new app in heroku then<br> connect your github responsbilty and done fill all var of config